-In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

-When we read the Company's 2020 annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read the Company's 2021 annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.